 - The ability to stimulate and encourage people in physical and mental growth and in all phases of human relations.

-- A capacity to work hard and maintain good health.
+- A capacity to work hard and maintain good health and balance.

 - An ability to make a quick decision in an emergency and involve others as necessary.